KeeganW/ti4/README.md

     - Moving better planets towards the middle
 - Drag and drop tiles to customize your board
 - Zoom in and out to get a better idea of what certain tiles are
-- Show an overlay with the tilenumbers for when you are ready to build your board
+- Show an overlay with the tile numbers for when you are ready to build your board
 - Replace any tiles on the board with any unused tiles
 - Show detailed information about the adjacenct planets to each home system
 - Sharable links to send to your friends
+- Copy the tile string to view in Table Top Simulator (TTS)

 ## Pushing Changes to Github Pages